WarrenWeckesser/scarff/README.rst

 ARFF files can have "nominal" attributes, in which the possible values are restricted to a given set.
 The ``nominal`` parameter of ``savearff`` allows a column to be designated as a nominal attribute.
-The set of possibles values can be derived from the set of unique values found in the column, or can be given explicitly.
+The set of possible values can be derived from the set of unique values found in the column, or can be given explicitly.
 For example, here we use ``nominal={'color': True}`` to indicate that the ``color`` attribute is nominal; the set of possible values will